 With numerous thriving natural and artificial reefs along Martin County’s shores, the area truly lives up to its reputation as the “Treasure Coast.”
 Each reef offers a bounty of rich aquatic life, creating ideal locales for saltwater anglers and recreational divers.
 Offshore, the prevailing north current allows boaters to begin at the southern end of these sites and drift north across a two-mile stretch of diverse reef environments.

+Martin County’s nearshore reef sites are located between the Stuart and Jensen Public Beaches.
+These three artificial reef sites were established in 2000, in order to provide mitigation for potential impacts to the nearshore reefs from the Hutchinson Island Beach Renourishment Project.
 The material used for the nearshore reefs was the concrete debris from the removal of the Evans Crary Bridge, which was replaced with a high-rise bridge crossing the St. Lucie River between Stuart and Sewalls Point.
 This material consisted of concrete bridge pieces, predominantly pilings, with some deck span pieces.

 Martin County’s Artificial Reef Program offers over ninety-five outstanding sites for fishing and dive exploration – and the number continues to grow.
 There is no better way to appreciate our area’s natural treasures than to fish and explore these waters.
 We invite you to dive in!